Tech-at-DU/ACS-2330-Responsive-Web-Design/class-1.md

 - Content outline with hierarchy
 - Mobile wireframe for each page
 - Desktop wireframe for each page
-- Annotations marking what changes between sizes
+- Annotations on every responsive change using the notation above
 - All elements labeled with names you'd use as CSS class names

 ### Assess your work